DevEntheus/Zynq-UltraScale-Plus-MPSoC-Arch-Linux/README.md

 or
 shift + ctrl + p -> Remote-SSH: Connect to Host...
 ```
-When connecting to the host for the first time, you will be asked to enter the password.
+When connecting to the host, you will be asked to enter the password.
 After the password is entered, the connection is established.
 Once the connection has been established, it is possible to open the folder on the Kria KV260 board.

 ## Testing the Kria KV260 board
 ### Sanity test